Deciding how to structure the growth and management of your affiliate program is a huge decision.

 How Does Affiliate Management Work?

 New affiliates can most easily be found in affiliate networks or through Google, social media or other search engines.
 Think of it as recruiting the best players for your favorite team.

-- Activation – Activation can be thought of as a “welcoming” of sorts and often involves sending welcome e-mails and scheduling calls with newly approved or newly recruited affiliates.
+Activation can be thought of as a “welcoming” of sorts and often involves sending welcome emails and scheduling calls with newly approved or newly recruited affiliates.